-This week we take a closer look at five brands that are making a move on the global scene for sports clothing.
+Here are five Finnish brands that are making a move on the global scene for sports clothing.

 Each of these incorporates some of the numerous different technologies championed by Icepeak, ranging from basic waterproofing to anti-bacterial and moisture transfer properties, UPF, stretchability and thermal material.

 “Active and innovative product development is one of our main areas of expertise,” said CEO Vesa Luhtanen.
 “We want to make sure that we have up-to-date items for all our target groups in all market areas.”